 In Hukka v.
 Weyhenmeyer (PICS Case No. 11-1338, C.P.
 Carbon June 24, 2011) parties resided together for twelve years and had two mutual children.
 The Plaintiff alleged that the parties verbally confirmed their relationship and exchanged symbols of their bond.
 However, the court determined that the words used, and the context in which the words were used, was not sufficient evidence to support the claim.
 Neither was a common law marriage affidavit as parties’ wills, employment, financial, tax, and insurance documents also failed to support the claim.

 It can be a daunting task to define a relationship, specifically when dependent upon other’s perspectives.
 So keep in mind that a few spoken words over a cocktail and several years together does not equal a marriage.

 Couples seeking assistance with ending a common law marriage are urged to contact a family law attorney for assistance with equitable distribution, child custody and support, and other family law matters commonly associated with divorce.
-To talk with an experienced family law attorney, contact Petrelli Previtera Schimmel.
-P.C. at 215 (523) 6900 and schedule a consultation.
+To talk with an experienced family law attorney, contact Petrelli Previtera, LLC. at 215 (523) 6900 and schedule a consultation.